ClinicalEpigeneticsLaboratory/MethylArray-QC/README.md

 ## Known Issues and TODOs
 - Implement tests for workflow and for specific processes
 - Implement the output summary HTML report with embedded figures and tables
+- anomaly detection:
+1) implement more models
+2) add parameter `contamination` to schema and `anomaly_detection.nf`
+- fix path(s) issue, when input/output are relative
+- add exemplary workflow (or other way to run a tool with exemplary data)
+- define figures' common properties in `bin/decorators.py`
+- organize process outputs in subdirectories (`publishDir`)
+- add the visualisation of fluorescence on control probes (box per Slide, Array, Sample)